-It's a good thing that your plumbing is dependable.
-When your plumbing is making noises or is loud, you might start to worry.
-While some sounds are normal, others aren’t.
+It’s a positive thing that your plumbing is dependable.
+When your plumbing is making sounds or is loud, you might begin to worry.
+While some sounds are typical, others aren’t.
 We’ll walk you through five common noises and how to resolve them.

 These noises involve: